theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 * Moving here is one of the best decisions of ny life

 ### Centenary

 * 100 years since the opening this year

 ### Landmark Designation

-* March 27, Mayor Larie unveiling the plaque
+* March 27, Mayor Laurie unveiling the plaque
 * Big Party ~ already overflowing
 * I'm writing the text for the plaque

-### Call to action

-I hope you look at architecture in new ways.

-Buildings can speak to you if you listen.

-Even brutalist buildings can speak to you.

 ### Other buildings of the era